Haringey and Brexit

 Haringey Council is determined to ensure that Haringey, its residents and businesses receive the best possible deal from Brexit.
 Haringey is not alone in needing to address the impacts of Brexit.
 We are working with a number of regional and national partners and our business partners, in order to ensure Haringey’s voice is heard, and the rights of our residents are protected.

-Statements from the Leader of Haringey Council
+Statements/letters from the Leader of Haringey Council

 - Full council: Leader's statement on Brexit - 11 October 2018